 Indeed, Google went this a step further and began de-ranking websites with ambiguous competence, particularly in specific areas such as health, banking, and everything related to money.

-While generic areas such as fashion and technology are doing well at the moment, we cannot be confident that this will continue shortly.
-When selecting a niche, it is important to examine your credentials, your formal title (for example, engineer, doctor, or management degree).
+While generic areas such as fashion and technology are doing well, we cannot be confident that this will continue shortly.
+When selecting a niche, it is essential to examine your credentials, your formal title (for example, engineer, doctor, or management degree).

 Is Your Niche Economically Viable?

 This is another critical factor to consider when choosing a niche for your profitable blog.
 It’s very unusual for new bloggers to start a blog on a subject they’re passionate about yet struggle to monetize.

 The reason for this is that numerous high-traffic niches are difficult to monetize.
 High-traffic places are difficult to monetize because insufficient marketers are willing to promote in such areas.
 At the same time, Google AdSense or Media.net is undoubtedly the most common method of monetizing in any niche.

 There are many methods for determining the monetization potential of a website, one of which is by evaluating comparable websites in that area.
 This approach is often referred to as competitive analysis.

 Analyze other blogs on a related topic (broad or limited) and see how they monetize their content.

 A few points to keep in mind: